HinaChoudhry/Pawfect-Pets/TESTING.md

     * Added the relevant closing div tag to correct this

 - Mobile navbar was pushing images down below it rather than overlaying over them when clicked
-    * Changed position to absolute and gave the navbar a z index in order to fix this
+    * Changed position to absolute and gave the navbar a z-index in order to fix this

 - Links were not clickable
     * Removed the “data toggle” attribute from the links to enable clicking/dropdown functioning

 - Stripe Country selector was not allowing users to correctly select which country they are in, instead only using a 2 letter term eg GB/UK.
-    *
+    * Changed the checkout model and form for the country field to a dropdown selection list instead of a charfield

-- Form submission for reviews not working –
+- Form submission for reviews not working
     * Resolved by correcting a misspelling in the reviews views.py

 - Reviews were not rendering once submitted